nvdla/doc/doc/ias/unit_description.rst

 -  Update status of convolution buffer in CDMA_STATUS module

-Convolution DMA module use a dedicate sub module to handle the requirement of Winograd.
+Convolution DMA uses a dedicated engine to handle the requirements of Winograd.
 CDMA_WG has very similar structure and functionality to CDMA_DC.
 But the feature data mapping in convolution buffer is different.
 Thus CDMA_WG has a special fetching sequence.
-Besides, CDMA_WG always do Winograd channel extension.
+Additionally, CDMA_WG always performs Winograd channel extension.

-The module CDMA_IMG fetches pixel data from external memory.
-It generates the address according to data format, reorders the pixel elements and writes them into the proper entry of the convolution buffer.
-The basic behavior of CDMA_IMG is like CDMA_DC, but tt only services for pixel data.
+The CDMA_IMG engine fetches pixel data from external memory.
+It generates the address according to the data format, reorders the pixel elements, and writes them into the proper entry of the convolution buffer.
+The basic behavior of CDMA_IMG is like CDMA_DC, but it operates on pixel data.

-Only CDMA_DC module supports multi-batch mode.
-That is fetching more than one input feature data cube in one HW-layer to improve the performance.
-The max batch size is up to 32.
+Only the CDMA_DC engine supports multi-batch mode.
+That is, fetching more than one input feature data cube in one HW-layer to improve the performance.
+The max batch size can be up to 32.

-CDMA also use a dedicate sub module to weight fetching.
-The sub module is called CDMA_WT.
-CDMA_WT is very simple to other sub modules, except that it can support three read steams at a time.
+CDMA also use a dedicated engine for weight fetching: CDMA_WT.
+CDMA_WT is simple compared to other DMA engines, except that it can support three read steams at a time.
 If the input weight format is uncompressed, it only fetches weight data.
 If the input weight format is compressed, weight/WMB/WGS are all fetched.
 Please see `Data Formats